Welcome to Our Page of Digital Resources!

 This website offers a large variety of fun games and activities you can make for your students.
 Try a few samples we made below!

-Gimkit is one of the latest website for gamified learning that has become really popular with students.
+Gimkit is a relatively new website for gamified learning that has become really popular with students.
 Not only do they find it addictive, it is also easy to import flashcards from Quizlet.
 Watch this quick tutorial to find out how: